pranavs6/7segment-4digit/README.md

   2. Now, I have a DS1370 RTC module that holds time by means of an all time running setup, I just need to setup the initial time value and feed it to the Arduinos.

   3. One snag I have, is that, the DS1307 module gives data in an I2C pinout, that needs pins A4, A5 - SDA/SCL pinouts, which I have hooked up at data lines for the led units.
-Now, I am planning to use another spare Arduino to generate serial data and feed it to the two master Arduinos
+Now, I am planning to use another spare Arduino to generate serial data and feed it to the two master Arduinos.